ruqianq/mlops-zoomcamp-2024/07-project/README.md

 1. Deploy a MLflow server through CDK
 2. Train a Random Forest Classifier and XGBoost Classifier in SageMaker studio and store model artifast in S3 bucket
 3. Hyperparameter tuning XGBoost model and register the best parameter in MLflow
-4. Create a lambda function through CDK and deploy a Flask server as lambda function

 ## Prerequisites
 You will need to have pipenv installed and an aws account.